codecop/refactoring-golf/docs/_posts/0000-01-01-refactoring-golf.md

 + Convincing you that TDD is a good thing 👎
 + Learning to code 👎
 + Learning what good code is 👎

+Note: These are all good things, but we have limited time.

 ---